 7. Jihadism in Algeria: From Lethal to Manageable Dalia Ghanem

 8. Gender Equality for Algerian Women Fatma Oussedik

-11. The language situation of 21st century Algeria: Navigating the ideology Hayat Messekher and Mohamed Miliani
+11. The Language Situation of Twenty-First-Century Algeria: Navigating the Ideology Hayat Messekher and Mohamed Miliani

 PART II International Relations